agno-agi/ai-eng-os/README.md

 # AgentOS

-Welcome to your AgentOS: a robust, production-ready application for serving agents, multi-agent teams and agentic workflows.
+Welcome to your AgentOS: a robust, production-ready application for serving agents, multi-agent teams, and agentic workflows.

 It includes:

 - An **AgentOS server** for serving agents, multi-agent teams and agentic workflows.
 - A **PostgreSQL database** for storing agent sessions, knowledge, and memories.